garrandall/popular-music-data/tracks/the-sweetest-thing-this-side-of-heaven-chris-bartley.md

 The sweetest thing
 This side of Heaven

-Ooh, I love her so
+Oh, I love her so
-Ooh, I'll never let her go
+Oh, I'll never let her go

 No one can steal this
 Love I feel for my baby